31SUFI/sign-language-interpreter/README.md

 ---

-## License 📄

-[Add your license information here]

----

 ## Acknowledgments 🙏

 - Google's Gemini AI for powering the translations
 - Flutter team for the amazing framework
-- [Add any other acknowledgments]

 ---

-Feel free to customize this README with your specific repository details, screenshots, and additional information!